 IAM services can help you save money on your operations.
 When you use federated identity services, you don’t need local identities for external purposes, which streamlines application administration.
 Moreover, cloud-based IAM services can eliminate the requirement for on-premise infrastructure purchases and maintenance.

-Security sits in the core of every business’ IT network.
+Security sits at the core of every business’s IT network.
 To ensure that you have robust network security, it is ideal to have Identity Access Management (IAM) tools at hand.
-This enhances the control of user accounts’ access and privileges, minimizing the risks of data breach.
+This enhances the control of user accounts’ access and privileges, minimizing the risks of a data breaches.